munozsophia/waph-munozsa/labs/lab2/README.md

 ####  a.
 HTML

-I developed the `waph-munozsa.html` file with basic tags, my headshot, and a form.
+I developed the `waph-munozsa.html` file with basic tags, my headshot, and two forms for user input.
 For this lab I created a new images folder within the Lab 2 folder so that the webpage can access my `headshot.jpg` file.

 To format the headshot within the webpage to 50 pixels, I entered `<img src="images/headshot.jpg" alt="My headshot" width="50">`.

 ![HTML Page with Headshot Image](../../images/html-headshot.png) *HTML Page with Headshot Image*

-To add the user input forms to the webpage I used the \<form> tag and \<input> element with the code below to handle and display the user input to the `echo.php` web application.
+To add the user input forms to the webpage, I used the \<form> tag and \<input> element with the code below to handle and display the user input to the `echo.php` web application.

 ```html
 <b>Interaction with forms</b>